mobius-looper/mobius3/web/circularlabs/content/downloads.md

 - Allow more than 8 tracks in the Scope selection menus in binding panels
 - Use the window size of the standalone application in the plugin editor window

-## Windows Security

-Windows Defender may pop up and say it has "protected your PC".
-In order to run the installer click "More info", then "Run Anyway".

-On Windows, the standalone application will be installed in `c:\Program Files\Circular Labs\Mobius` and the VST3 plugin will be installed in `c:\Program Files\Common Files\VST3`.
-XML support files will be installed in `c:\Users\<yourname>\AppData\Local\Circular Labs\Mobius`.
-Note that while the executable files are in the usual shared locations, the support files are not.
-If you need to support mulitple user logins on the same machine, you will have to reinstall for each user.

-## Mac Security

-The Mac may not allow you to run the .pkg installer after downloading.
-A dialog popups up telling you how awful it is not to get Apple's permission to do anything, in the upper right there should be an icon that looks like a question mark.
-Click it.
-For me this brings up a help window with a link to bring up the security settings page.
-Click it.
-If not, bring up System Settings and navitage to Privacy & Security.
-Scroll down the "Security" section, there should be an entry there with text saying that Mobius.pkg was blocked from use and a button that says "Open Anyway".
-Click it.
-The package installer should run.

-On MacOS, the standalone application will be installed in `/Applications`, VST3 plugin will be installed in `/Library/Audio/Plug-Ins/VST3`, and the Audio Units plugin will be installed in `/Library/Audio/Plug-Ins/Components`.

-The mobius.xml and other supping files are installed in `/Users/<yourname>/Library/Application Support/Circular Labs/Mobius`.
-This folder will be created only when you run the application or plugin for the first time.
-As with Windows, I prefer to keep the configuration XML files under the `Users` folder so that they may be more easily edited manually without file permission problems.